tel: +48 888 99 98 98

 3.65 ZŁ

-Call us tel: +48 888 99 98 98 or get in touch through contact form on our website.
-You can check the strength as well as the appearance of neodymium magnet in our magnetic calculator force calculator
+Give us a call tel: +48 888 99 98 98 or contact us through form on the contact page.
+You can check the mass and the shape of neodymium magnet in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.